-When I started traveling I wasn’t earning money online, so I was working the equivalent of two full-time jobs, while studying at university, so that I could afford to travel every semester break.
+When I started traveling I wasn’t earning money online and had not yet become a digital nomad.
+I was working the equivalent of two full-time jobs, while studying at university, so that I could afford to travel every semester break.
 I would work from 6am – 12 pm, go to uni classes (or take them online), and then go to another shift from 3 pm – 11 pm, sometimes work overnight shifts.

 Looking back it was insane, and I was operating off maybe 5 hours of sleep for about 5 years straight, but it wasn’t a burden at the time, it was how I had chosen to prioritize my life.

 After I graduated from university I started putting that same time and energy into building a career online, and since then I’ve been fortunate to have built it up to the point where I have a sustainable and successful location independent business that allows me to travel all the time.

 How has your life improved since quitting your “normal” job?